 Jean Scott proudly displays The Governor General 'Persons' Case medal.

-Jean Scott is the oldest living recipient of The Governor General's 'Persons' Case award for her work for the betterment of all Canadian women.
+Jean Scott was the oldest living recipient of The Governor General's 'Persons' Case award for her work for the betterment of all Canadian women.

-Jean still sings and plays with great enthusiasm and heart!
+Jean singing and playing with great enthusiasm and heart!

-Jean Scott sings Oh Canada at 101 years old.
+Jean Scott singing Oh Canada at 101 years old.

-Jean plays stride piano and sings a song often sung by the women to encourage each other.
+Jean playing stride piano and sings a song often sung by the women to encourage each other.

 Jean Scott at her 102nd Birthday celebration